matmar10/twitter-todo/README.md

 4. Download composer.phar from http://getcomposer.org/download/ to ::install_dir::
 5. Navigate to ::install_dir::
 6. Run `php composer.phar install`
+7. Update the database settings within app/config/parameters.yml such that the user will hve CREATE privelege
+8. Run `php app/console doctrine:database:create`
+9. Run `php app/console doctrine:schema:create`
-7. Point your browser at the honstame you set up in Apache
+10. Point your browser at the hostname you set up in Apache and enjoy

 Testing Notes
 -------------